-During that time, 6,810 men developed prostate cancer and, although nut consumption did not affect the chance of developing prostate cancer, those who ate nuts at least five times a week after their diagnosis, were 34% more likely to survive (over a 7 to 10 year follow-up period) than those who ate nuts less than once a month.
-Eating nuts was associated with fewer deaths from any medical cause including prostate cancer and heart disease.
+During that time, 6,810 men developed prostate cancer and, although eating nuts did not lower the chance of developing prostate cancer, those who ate nuts at least five times a week after their diagnosis, were 34% more likely to survive (over a 7 to 10 year follow-up period) than those who ate nuts less than once a month.
+Eating nuts was also associated with fewer deaths from any medical cause including prostate cancer and heart disease.

-A serving of nuts was defined as 28 grams (around a handful) and included peanuts as well as tree nuts.
+A serving of nuts was defined as 28 grams (around a handful) and included peanuts as well as tree nuts such as Brazil nuts, almonds, walnuts and pecan nuts.
 Dietary surveys were repeated every 4 years over the 26 year study, so that any change in nut consumption was captured.

 Given that a daily handful of unsalted nut consumption makes a tasty and healthy snack, it’s worth including more in your diet if you have a prostate cancer diagnosis.